mokassem2000/SocialApiv3/README.md

 - GET /thread/{userId}   Retrieve a conversation between two user
 - DELETE  /message/delete/{id}  delete a specific message

+## Authentication
+- GET /api/Auth/Register: To Signup (create user).
+- GET /api/Auth/GetToken: Retrieve the token of the user.

+## Authorization
+Authorization is handled through JWT-based access tokens.
+Include the access token in the Authorization header of each API request as a Bearer token.

 # Technologies
 - Asp .net core